Crown Princess Mary’s Day Visit to London

 That evening, the Crown Princess visited Tate Modern for the opening of the Per Kirkeby retrospective art exhibition.
 Joined by the Danish artist himself, Mary was given a private tour of the exhibition.

-Click here to read more about Mary’s day visit to London.Filed under Danish Royals
+Click here to read more about Mary’s day visit to London.Filed under Denmark

-Tagged Architecture, Climate Change, Crown Princess Mary, England, Exhibition, Working Visit.
+Tagged Ambassador, Architecture, Climate Change, Crown Princess Mary of Denmark, England, Exhibition, Working Visit.